Post-Purchase CX··18 min read

 The benchmarks across manufacturer categories:

-The gap between 30 and 52 is not cosmetic.
-In NPS terms, it is the difference between a base of passive customers and a base of active promoters.
-Promoters refer, review, and repurchase at meaningfully higher rates than passives.
+The gap between an NPS of 30 and 52 is not cosmetic.
+In NPS terms, it is the difference between a base of passive customers and a base of active promoters — and promoters refer, review, and repurchase at significantly higher rates.
+Three mechanisms drive the connected uplift.

 Registration acknowledgement.
 A well-designed registration flow confirms the customer's ownership, outlines what they have unlocked (warranty terms, support access, relevant content), and signals that the brand knows who they are.
 That acknowledgement alone increases early NPS by 5–8 points in controlled comparisons.